AGnias47/CharityFinder/README.md

 # Charity Finder

+This program will attempt to create a list of recommended charities for a user based on a series of user inputs.

-The intention of this project is to create a program to allow users to find verified charities based on certain keywords they enter.
+The intention of this project is to create a program to allow users to find verified charities based on certain responses, and how much value they attribute to those responses.

 The project will be written in Rust and will utilize the [Charity Navigator data API](https://charity.3scale.net).

-The Charity Navigator web interface solves this problem and does so well.
-It provides a user interface and detailed information on charities.
-This project serves more of an experimental purpose for getting more familiar with the Rust programming language.

 ## API Documentation
 https://charity.3scale.net/docs/data-api/reference